Wolfdog Puppies for Sale

 What's Included: Pups will be dewormed,parvo shots and socialized

 While they're certainly not for everyone, Wolf Dogs, or Wolf Dog Hybrids, as they are often called, can make a wonderful choice in pets for those who are looking for a dog that's a bit exotic.
 Of course, the appearance and temperament of the dog will depend partly on the breed of dog the wolf is bred with, but in most cases larger domestic dog breeds make up the 'canisfamilians' side of the mix.
 In most cases, the Wolf dog hybrid mix is beautiful and exotic, considering that arctic or timber wolves are typically used in breeding.

 In America, evidence exists that indicates domesticated Wolf dogs have been around for at least 10,000 years.
 In Europe it is believed that Wolf dogs were used for hunting mammoths due to fossil evidence that points to this conclusion.

-Today, cross-breeding the German Shepherd with a wolf is common; in fact, this is the first crossbreed to be intentionally bred between dogs and wolves.
-In recent years, experiments have been conducted in Germany crossing the wolf with the poodle.
+Today, cross-breeding the German Shepherd with a wolf is common, and in fact was the first documented mix by breeders, and still the most preferred.
+In recent years, experiments have been conducted in Germany crossing the wolf with the Poodle.
 The Alaskan Malamute has also been bred with the Timber Wolf to produce a breed known as the Wolamute.

 Wolf dog hybrids are available in a variety of colors, but any combination should be well blended.
 Most are white, black phased or grizzled sable (also known as agouti).
 The coat is typically dense and heavy.